Skip to main content

 Quentin Roosevelt was well liked by his fellow pilots and only 20 years old when killed.

-“As President Roosevelt’s son he had rather a difficult task to fit himself in with the democratic style of living which is necessary in the intimate life of an aviation camp,” recalled Capt.
-Eddie Rickenbacker in his memoirs.
+“As President Roosevelt’s son, he had rather a difficult task to fit himself in with the democratic style of living which is necessary in the intimate life of an aviation camp,” recalled Captain Eddie Rickenbacker in his memoirs.
 “Every one who met him for the first time expected him to have the airs and superciliousness of a spoiled boy.
 This notion was quickly lost after the first glimpse one had of Quentin.
-Gay, hearty and absolutely square in everything he said or did, Quentin Roosevelt was one of the most popular fellows in the group.
+Gay, hearty, and absolutely square in everything he said or did, Quentin Roosevelt was one of the most popular fellows in the group.
 We loved him purely for his own natural self.”

 Quentin’s death was a terrible blow to his father, who never fully recovered from the loss.